clivemjeffery/dillyfiles/roofing-in-sketchup.md

 3. Pull up to make the roof the right height.
 Lock to the blue axis by holding down the up-arrow key.

 ## Hipped with a Ridge
 Hipped roofs that come to a point at the apex (or top) are not common.
 It is much more usual to see buildings with a horizontal ridge along the centreline of the roof.
+To make a hipped roof with a ridge, you need to make a >-< shape on top of the building box.
+There are quite a few ways to do this but here's one:

+1. Use the pencil tool to draw lines from each vertex of the top rectangle to the centre-point of each long edge.
+This will make two intersecting triangles on the roof.
+2. Use the eraser tool to erase the lines in the middle part of the roof, leaving just the smaller triangles at each short end.
+3. Select the pencil tool again and draw a line to connect the middle vertices of each triangle.
+This will be the ridge.
+4. Use the move tool to pull up the ridge, keeping motion to the blue axis with the up-arrow key.